 The swap appears to be one of the earliest derivative products introduced compared to other derivative products.
-Exclusively, the currency swap product was offered in the United States market as early as 1970s and was followed with the interest rate swap in 1981 (Marshall and Kapner, 1990, p.xvii).
-These swap products were very well received by the public to the extent that the total swap transactions increased to more than USD700 billion in 1989 and the total outstanding swap touched approximately USD4.6 trillion at the end of 1992 (Das, 1994, p.3).
-According to the Bank of International Settlements, the swap transactions in the global swaps market had reached more than USD415.2 trillion at the end of 2006, which appeared to be 8.5 times more than the rate of Gross National Product of the world for the year 2006, and was more than any other transactions in the derivative market.
+Exclusively, the currency swap product was offered in the United States market as early as 1970s and was followed with the interest rate swap in 1981 (Marshall and Kapner, 1990, p.xvii)1.
+These swap products were very well received by the public to the extent that the total swap transctions increased to more than USD700 billion in 1989 and the total outstanding swap touched approximately USD4.6 trillion at the end of 1992 (Das, 1994, p.3)2.
+According to the Bank of International Settlements, the swap transactions in the global swaps market had reached more than USD415.2 trillion at the end of 2006, which appeared to be 8.5 times more than the rate of Gross National Product of the world for the year 2006 and was more than other transactions in derivative market.
 This entire figure further accentuates the importance of hedging instruments in current financial markets.

 Companies, banks, the insurance industry, international organisations and local financial institutions benefit a lot from swaps.
-The volatility of financial markets, especially interest rate and currency markets, have become a serious threat to these market participants.
-Hence, the wide usage of swap products is closely tied to its important function which is to hedge against market risks namely interest rate and currency rate fluctuations in the open market.
-In fact, the swap instrument appears to be one of the most important risk management instruments, particularly for hedging purposes.
-Hedging instruments like swaps are perceived as a more effective mechanism to mitigate certain types of risks, which could not otherwise be efficiently managed by using other natural risk management strategies like diversification and concentration (Wardrep and Buck, 1982).
+The volatility of financial markets, especially interest rate and currency market, has become a serious threat to therse market participants.
+Hence, the wide usage of swap product is closely tied to its important function which is to hedge againts the market risks namely interest rate and currency rate fluctuations in the open market.
+In fact swap instrument appears to be one of the most important risk management instruments particularly for hedging purposes.
+Hedging instruments like swap are perceived as more effective mechanism to mitigate certain types of risks, which otherwise cannot be efficiently managed using other natural risk management strategies like diversification and concentration (Wardrep and Buck, 1982)3.